 Images at the start of a post, make it easy for your readers to begin reading.
 As a bonus, social media updates with images get twice as much action as those without one.

-It’s best if you create a branded look for your blog post images.
+When selecting a format for your blog images its best if you create a branded look, rather than having the featured images all different sizes and the post images placed helter-skelter.
 Take a look at our New Tricks blog page and see how the images have a similar look and feel when you scroll down the page.
 If you like to use gifs, be careful to spread them out to once every ten posts so that you only see one on at a time.
 Otherwise, all that moving around could induce a seizure!

 My list of companies that offer images changes from time to time as they go out of business or get acquired by another company.
 Recently, my former go-to site, Dollar Photo Club was acquired by Adobe Stock.
 I was very sad.
 But, change happens, even when I am not happy about it!